 Nigeria is a federal constitutional republic comprising of 36 states and a federal capitol territory.

-Challenge TB in Nigeria is a 16 month USAID funded program with the focus to concentrate activities in 12 priority states and support to strengthen national-level systems.
+Challenge TB in Nigeria is a 5-year, USAID-funded program that concentrates its activities in 12 priority states and helps to strengthen national-level systems.
 The project aligns with the National TB Strategic Plan 2014-2020 to ensure state specific interventions with the aim of improving universal access to TB diagnosis and treatment through strategic expansion of services.

 In Nigeria, it is estimated that only one out of three TB patients is found and registered, meaning far too many patients do not receive proper treatment.
 This is one of the reasons why the project will concentrate on expanding diagnostic and treatment services, through community based approaches.

 An example of these community based approaches are the engagement with Patent Medicine Vendors (PMVs) and community volunteer, Contact Investigators.